The new vbAccelerator Site - more VB and .NET Code and Controls

 Download the SSubTmr project code (no DLL) (9kb)

-Source Code Note
+&nbsp Source Code Note &nbsp

-This DLL is a binary compatible component which works with all other samples.
+&nbsp This DLL is a binary compatible component which works with all other samples.
 If you compile your own copy of this DLL yourself please make sure you change the name.
-See disclaimer and license for more details.
+See disclaimer and license for more details. &nbsp

 Sample projects which demonstrate the SSubTmr DLL